Foundation-Devices/passport-firmware/DEVELOPMENT.md

 You can also dump the contents of the firmware header with the following command:

     cosign -f build-Passport/firmware-signed-signed.bin -x

+If you are using `just` commands, then signing the firmware can be done by running the following command with the desired version:

+    just sign 1.0.7

+It will build the firmware first if necessary.

 #### Building the Bootloader
 To build the bootloader do the following: